scalp42/aws_tools/cookbooks/s3encrypt/README.md

 ```

 Your AWS account must have an AWS KMS Customer Master Key created and your user profile should have permissions to utilize the CMK to encrypt and decrypt files.

+Any servers that need to access your secret files through the Chef cookbook must have an associated IAM profile with policies granting the ability to decrypt through KMS and read from S3.

 ### *Gems*